 On this wonderful adventure, we will cover as much as possible of the fascinating southern part of the country.
-We’ll spend several days in specific areas such as Kumasi, so that we get a good feeling for Ghanaian life away from the busy coastal areas.
+We’ll spend several days around bustling Accra, then head off to specific areas such as Kumasi, so that we get a good feeling for Ghanaian life away from the busy coastal areas.

-Now the town is a fishing village with colorful scenes of fishermen and boats on the beach.
-Next, we’ll head north to Kumasi, then Odumase, Ho and Denu, before driving back to Accra.
+Next, we’ll head to Kakum Park and the wonderful canopy walk in the cool forest.
+Later we’ll go north to Kumasi, then Odumase, Volta Lake and Ho before driving back to Accra.
 At the end of the trip, we’ll stop in the fishing town of Jamestown, with its fresh fish market, tuna smoking ovens and fishing scene on the beach.
 We will meet with a friend who works there.
-He’ll show us the boats being crafted by hand, and will explain how the community/communal fishing works.
+He’ll show us the boats being crafted by hand, and will explain how the communal fishing organization works.
 He will also show us the school for the fishermen’s children (built by Canadians) and you can donate school supplies here if you wish.

 Kente Cloth, Adinkra and Batik

-We’ll try our hand at some traditional crafts in several half-day workshops mentioned above.
-We will print adinkra motifs made from sections of hand-carved dried gourd to embellish cloth.
-Another day we’ll stamp hot wax on cotton yardage for a gorgeous batik and also we’ll make recycled glass beads.
-At a fabulous weekly Bead Market, dozens of stalls hold an amazing variety of handmade beads, available for great prices.
+Also you’ll be able to buy their work directly from them and observe their working techniques.We’ll try our hand at some traditional crafts in several half-day workshops mentioned above.
+We will print adinkra motifs with stamps made from sections of hand-carved dried gourd.
+Another day we’ll stamp hot wax on cotton yardage for a gorgeous batik and also we’ll make recycled glass beads with famous bead artist Cedi.
+At a fabulous weekly Bead Market, dozens of vendors offer an amazing variety of handmade beads, for great prices.
 Later we’ll create necklaces and bracelets from our handmade beads and newly acquired ones.
-These workshops represent typical arts and culture of Ghana that are being both maintained and re-invented by the artisans.
+These hands-on workshops represent typical arts and culture of Ghana that are being both maintained and re-invented by the artisans.

 Quilters and Other Fabric Enthusiasts

 Bring an empty suitcase to hold all the amazing roller-printed fabrics you’ll discover in the overflowing markets!
-We will go on a special market tour in Kumasi with a friend who knows the labyrinth of stalls and where to find the best fabrics – and whatever else you may need – great fun!
+We will go on a special market tour in Kumasi with a charming, local friend who knows the labyrinth of stalls and where to find the best fabrics – and whatever else you may need – great fun!

 Behind the Scenes Adventures IN ACTION:

 Price: $4195 for 4-6 travelers for Arts and Culture of Ghana.
-(Arrive Feb. – and depart Feb -.)
+(Arrive Feb.
+5 and depart late on Feb.
+18.)

 $3950 for 7 – 12 travelers